 About the monument to Arnold’s Battery

-The battery was commanded at the Battle of Gettysburg by Captain William A. Arnold, a bookkeeper from Providence.
+Captain William A. Arnold, a bookkeeper from Providence, commanded the battery at the Battle of Gettysburg.
 It brought 139 men to the field serving six 3″ Ordnance Rifles.

-On July 2nd the battery helped defend the Second Corps position on Cemetery Ridge, dangerously thinned after Caldwell’s Division had been sent to suport Sickles’ Third Corps.
+The battery helped defend the Second Corps position on Cemetery Ridge, dangerously thinned after Caldwell’s Division had been sent to support Sickles’ Third Corps.
 Battery A fired into the flanks of Wright’s Georgians as they tried to punch through south of the Copse of Trees.

-But it was on July 3rd that Battery A had its most severe test.
+Battery A’s most severe test was on July 3rd.
 The left flank of Longstreet’s Attack – the six brigades under Pettigrew and Trimble – would aim almost exactly for Battery A’s position just north of the Angle.

 Before the Confederate infantry stepped off the battery was a part of one of the greatest artillery duels of the Civil War.
-Although Union Artillery Chief Henry Hunt had ordered his batteries to stand silent during the barrage to conserve ammunition for the infantry assault, Second Corps commander Winfield Hancock overruled batteries under his immediate control, ordering them to return fire to give moral support to the infantry.
+Union Artillery Chief Henry Hunt ordered his batteries to stand silent during the barrage to conserve ammunition for the infantry assault.
+But Second Corps commander Winfield Hancock overruled the batteries under his immediate control, ordering them to return fire to give moral support to the infantry.

-The result of the duel for battery A was one gun in the battery Left Section destroyed and three men killed by shell explosions.
+The duel destroyed one gun in the battery’s Left Section and killed three men by shell explosions.
 The battery was also out of long range ammunition, leaving it with just short range canister.
-General Hunt ordered the battery to withdraw, and four of the servicable guns were pulled back.
-The fifth, probably the other Left Section gun, was wheeled up to the stone wall to fire canister into the aproaching Rebels.
+General Hunt ordered the battery to withdraw, and four of the serviceable guns were pulled back.
+The fifth, probably the other Left Section gun, was wheeled up to the stone wall to fire canister into the approaching Rebels.

 From the front of the monument: